 Walter: KoreLock is unique because we do not aspire to be in the physical locking hardware or access control software space.
 KoreLock specializes in bringing interoperable WIFI-direct Smart Lock technology to market as a bridge between independent software and hardware companies that aren't part of the industry behemoths who tend to want to control their ecosystem or those who want to put a proprietary veil over their products.
 A distinctive aspect is our patent-protected IP, which extends the battery life of a WIFI direct lock, whereby not only do you not need to deploy a gateway or hardwire a door, but you also do not need to change the batteries as often, all lowering the total cost of ownership to the customer.

-KoreLock dramatically simplifies the process for lock manufacturers to offer connected access control.
+KoreLock dramatically simplifies the process of lock manufacturers offering connected access control.
 We can "plug-and-play" our platform into any locking mechanism to get our partners to market quickly and affordably without the risk of trying to build a platform on their own.

 Our KoreLock Smart Lock technology bridge is delivered via a printed circuit board assembly (PCBA).
 KoreLock modules can be installed in any door lock hardware, existing edge controllers, readers, keypads, electric strikes, maglocks, intercoms, and other devices without new wiring.